john Doyle Ac, QC

 Lynn Arnold AO, FAICD

-Dr Lynn Arnold is a former SA Premier and past CEO of large agencies such as World Vision Australia and Anglicare SA spanning 15 years, and is also ordained as Anglican Deacon and later Priest by the Archbishop of Adelaide.
+Dr Lynn Arnold is a former SA Premier and past CEO of World Vision Australia and Anglicare SA spanning 15 years.
+He is also ordained as Anglican Deacon and later Priest by the Archbishop of Adelaide.

 Understanding that many prisoners are disconnected from family and community, which inevitably leads them back into crime, Lynn wants to help educate the community, individuals and churches as to how they can be part of the restorative justice solution.